stephanme/toolbox/README.md

 # toolbox

-A small alpine based docker image with some additional tools: curl, rsync, jq
+A small alpine based docker image with some additional tools: curl, rsync, jq, sqlite

 Useful for debugging or k8s jobs.